FastChatReact/Licensing/FastChatServer/README.md

 # Fast Chat Server
-License for the Fast Chat server.
+Fast Chat Desktop is NOT intended for redistribution or modification.

+Fast Chat Server is a trademark of Fast Chat.